tianjialiu/HMS-Smoke/README.md

 fillFlag* | Flag on gap-filling smoke density | 0 = no gapfill, 1 = gapfill (model with AOD), 2 = gapfill (model without AOD)
 fillConf* | Confidence on gap-filled density based on predicted model outcomes from bootstrapping (polygons that did not need gap-filling are automatically labeled with a value of 1) | 0-1

-&ast; only relevant for 2005-2010, so HMS files for only those years have these columns on EE
+&ast; only relevant for 2005-2010, so HMS files for only those years have these columns on GEE

 Notes:
 * The start and end time represent the time bounds of the satellite images used to draw the HMS polygons, not the actual persistence duration of the smoke plume
 * In the tool, duration is used to estimate the annual contribution of each smoke density category at a particular location
-* For QA = 1, out-of-bounds coordinates with y > 90 or y < -90 are removed (removes some anomalous coordinates), x < -180 is forced to be x = -180 as this may lead to disfigured polygons on EE
+* For QA = 1, out-of-bounds coordinates with y > 90 or y < -90 are removed (removes some anomalous coordinates), x < -180 is forced to be x = -180 as this may lead to disfigured polygons on GEE
 * For QA = 2, the first coordinate is repeated at the end of the list of coordinates to close the polygon ring

 ### Caveats
 * The HMS smoke product represents smoke as seen from satellites.
 In some places, smoke may be aloft and may not affect surface air quality.
 This is particularly true for light smoke.
 * Use caution when assessing trends in smoke using the HMS smoke product outside of CONUS.
 Note the lower spatial coverage in earlier years, which can be seen from the artificial boundaries in annual aggregates.
 * The HMS 'Duration' is calculated from the start and end times of satellite images used to outline the smoke.
 Thus, it is not an estimate of the true smoke duration.
+The HMS smoke polygon represents the maximum extent of smoke during this duration.
-HMS analysts outline smoke using only daytime satellite imagery and generally analyze heavy smoke twice per day in the morning and late afternoon.
+* HMS analysts outline smoke using only daytime satellite imagery.
+Smoke plumes are added throughout the day as new satellite imagery becomes available, though analysts generally analyze larger smoke plumes only twice per day in the morning and late afternoon.
 * HMS smoke polygons in 2005-2007, 2009, and some in 2008 and 2010 are not classified into smoke density classes (light, medium, heavy).
 We used random forest modeling to assign densities to all such polygons.
 * HMS smoke polygons with bad geometries and throws an error in R (i.e. drawn as lines rather than polygons, edges crossing edges) have been removed.
 * GOES-16/East became operational on December 18, 2017, GOES-17/West on February 12, 2019, GOES-18/West on January 4, 2023 (replacing GOES-17/West), and GOES-19/West on April 7, 2025 (replacing GOES-16/East).
 Note these dates when selecting the GOES RGB images.